protesilaos/my-website/_politics/2026-09-06-follow-up-comments-lie-feminist-socialism.md

 socialism at the local level together with my extended family and neighbours".
 It has solidarity, it has resilience, it works for the Syrian refugees, it has worked for millennia.

+## Economic reform and debates about group of people

+My critique of "socialist feminism" essentially is that you are replacing a class or democratic issue with a gender issue.
+Pick, for example, the project of nationalising key industries in the economy and having them be controlled by worker councils.

+My concern with the overall project is that once you introduce suffixes and qualifiers to socialism which subdivide the people, you create the conditions for your own failure.

+The nationalisation of industry is straightforward if you are doing it along class lines or democracy, if you will.
+It is no longer clear once you introduce extra requirements as you stop talking about "the people" and move into the territory of "some among the people".

+Will women be in charge of the industry, for example?
+Should it be a 50/50 split?
+I do not seek answers, but this is the sort of discussion that follows/precedes the economic reforms (and if it always precedes them, then my belief is that the reform never happens because sectarianism weakens the movement).

+This, in turn, sets a precedent that others will contest.
+Why divide people into male and female, masculine and feminine, and not other genders?
+Why make it sex-centric at all?
+So the 50/50 split will have to look very different---and that problématique on sex and gender is not a discussion with a quick resolution, so factor all this debate in to your original project of nationalising industry.

+And, then, why not factor in race or ethnic background so, for example, we have half Greeks and half Syrians (speaking relative to my immediate surroundings, but generalise accordingly).
+Following the implications will lead us to individualism.

+These are real-world experiences, as you know, not some thought experiment.
+I am also writing this, by the way, with intimate knowledge of party/power politics (I worked at the European Parliament, among others).

+Introduce one special group and now everyone wants to be special.
+Add one prerequisite to your ultimate goal and now you have a million prerequisites because why would this one be more special than that one.
+If you get involved with party politics or social movements which are not strictly tied together ideological groups you will observe this fracturing.

+Actually, you can observe this even at the smaller scale with individuals.
+I even observe it with dogs (I am an experienced dog handler): treat one specially and others will become aggressive towards it.
+We are talking about something foundational here.

+To distil my point: do not go far off the economic/democratic debate, because you will never come back to it.